15 Healthy Snacks For Toddlers (healthy snacks kids will enjoy)

 Apple and banana work best for this so we go with those.
 I normally cut the bananas into chunks and spread almond butter on top.
 If she's been teething like mad and I have time I'll pop them in the freezer for an hour or so and they semi harden and feel great on her gums

-We go with plain greek yogurt in this house and to it I add berries, flax seed, a touch of maple syrup and some granola.
-She devours it- and makes a huge mess while doing so .. why do they have to tough their chests when they eat yogurt?!
+We go with plain greek yogurt in this house and add berries, flaxseed, a touch of maple syrup, and some granola.
+She devours it- and makes a huge mess while doing so .. why do they have to touch their chests when they eat yogurt?!

 Crackers, Cheese & Fruit